What are the benefits and things to consider with equity release?

 Flexibility

-There are flexible equity release options to give you choices.
-Along with the flexibilities detailed above around making repayments, you can also choose how you’d like to take the money you release.
-You could choose to take it as lump sum or smaller amounts over time, known as drawdown.
+You can choose how you’d like to take the money you release, either as a lump sum or smaller amounts over time, known as drawdown.

 No negative equity guarantee

-Plus, with some plans you can also safeguard a portion of your home’s value to guarantee an inheritance for loved ones.
+With some plans, you can also safeguard a portion of your home’s value to guarantee an inheritance for loved ones, but this will reduce the amount you are able to release.

 Accumulation of interest